The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/5-middleware-static-assets.md

 ![If your project had a vite-project folder for the frontend, and a server folder for the backend, your configuration would look like this](../.gitbook/assets/render-deploying-static-build-start.png)

-As a result, the **continuous deployment** process would look like this:
+As a result, the **automated build/deployment** process would look like this:

 1. A commit is made with changes to the project
 2. Render detects the commit and begins a new deployment